svareille/OnlyKey-gpg-agent/README.md

 ## Usage

-Just use `gpg` or any gpg client as usual and if your OnlyKey is plugged and correctly configured signing and decryption will be done by your key.
+Just use `gpg` or any gpg client as usual and if your OnlyKey is plugged and correctly configured signing and decryption will be done by your key (if the corresponding private key is loaded in your OnlyKey of course).

 If the `challenge` option of `ok-agent.toml` is `"true"` or not given you will be invited to enter a 3-digits chalenge on your OnlyKey on signing and decryption.
 If your OnlyKey is configured to ask